welcloud-io/wio-tutorial-serverless-app-with-sam/readme.md

 * Verify the new Click function is decribed with the appropriate route '/click'
 * Verify that the templates will create a dynamodb table
 * Replace 'sam-app-01' with 'sam-app-02' in the command field of the deployment tab
+* Click the 'Run' button at the top left of the deployment tab

 ##### Test that the number of clicks is persisted into the table
 * When deployment is finished, refresh the page containing the landing page (or click again on the api link in api gateway)